← Back to work

 • SVG - animated filaments with mouse-reactive control points

-• Netlify - CDN hosting, automatic deploys from GitHub
+• Cloudflare Pages - CDN hosting, automatic deploys from GitHub

 The visual system - built in 6 layers